GregRos/preszr/README.md

 `encode` takes two parameters:

-1. The value being encoded.
+1. The value being encoded, `input`.
 2. `ctx`, the encoding context.
 This is an object that lets you communicate with the encoding process.

-For simple objects, there is no need to use `ctx` at all.
-Just return an encoding of your object.
+For simple objects, there is no need to use `ctx` at all - all you need to generate an encoding of your object is to use `input`.
 However, `ctx` is important when your object contains other data or references to objects that themselves need to be encoded.
 To deal with these values, use the function `ctx.encode`.

 `ctx.encode` is a kind of recursive call that encodes nested data.
 Note that it doesn't actually return the output of `szr.encode`.
-Unlike for example JSON, the `szr` format is not recursive.

-1. For entities that need to be referenced, such as most objects and symbols, it will encode them, add them to the final output, and return a reference you can plug in the correct location.
+1. For entities that need to be referenced, such as most objects and symbols, it will encode them, add them to the final output as a side-effect, and return a reference you can plug in the correct location.
 Note that during this process, encoders will be used - including the one you're writing.
-Thus this function can end up calling your own `encode` implementation.
+Thus this function can end up calling your own `encode` implementation on a different input.
 2. For JSON-legal scalars, it will just return the value back.
 3. For scalars that aren't JSON-legal, it will return an encoded value.